The best food and travel podcasts in 2020 - Local News 8

 S.A.L.T.
 Lab Radio

 Hosted by award-winning food journalist Adam Sachs, this podcast from Silversea Cruises debuted this summer and takes you around the globe to meet some of the outstanding chefs preserving, and expanding on, the cultural traditions of their locales.
 S.A.L.T. stands for Sea and Land Taste, Silversea’s program dedicated to worldwide culinary exploration.
-Episodes thus far have traveled to Albania, Slovenia, Lisbon and Sicily, the latter as a two-part episode culminating in a visit with Anna Tasca Lanza, founder of the legendary cooking school named for her, and a formative figure in Sicilian cuisine.
+Episodes thus far have traveled to Albania, Slovenia, Lisbon and Sicily, the latter as a two-part episode culminating in a visit with Fabrizia Lanza, of the legendary Anna Tasca Lanza cooking school.

 The Dish